adamgalall95/Tableau-Sales-Dashboard/README.md

-# Tableau User Story | Sales Performance
+# Tableau Project | Sales Performance
 ## Intorduction
-  This user story outlines the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives analyse sales performance and customers.
+  This section outlines the general specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives analyse sales performance and customers.
+Detailed project requirnments are provided in ProjectReq.md

 ## 1- Sales Dashboard | Requirements
   ### Dashboard Purpose